borntofrappe/game-development/Practice/Target Practice/README.md

 In the game the player fires a cannonball on the basis of two values: a velocity `v` and and angle `a`.

-The demo shows how to use the values to compute [range of the projectile](https://en.wikipedia.org/wiki/Projectile_motion#Maximum_distance_of_projectile).
+The demo shows how to use the values to compute the [range of the projectile](https://en.wikipedia.org/wiki/Projectile_motion#Maximum_distance_of_projectile).

 ```lua
 range = (v ^ 2 * math.sin(2 * theta)) / g